 DC Fast Charging

-DC chargers providing 50kW or higher of direct current power offer the fastest recharge speeds, with some electric vehicles able to regain over 200 miles of range after only 20 minutes connected to a DC charging station.
+DC chargers provide 50kW or higher of direct current power and offer the fastest recharge speeds.
+Some electric vehicles can regain over 200 miles of range after only 20 minutes of being connected to a DC charging station.

 Usage Patterns